a-gavrilova/Motorized-split-wheel/README.md

 ## Software

+All the programs used for calibration and running motors can be downloaded from the main ClearCore website: https://teknic.com/downloads/.
+For calibration: ClearPath -> Software

+- ClearCore_Microchip_Installer
+- ClearCore_Arduino_Wrapper_Installer
+- ClearCore_Port_Driver_Install
 Motors are controlled using Arduino board, which is represented in ClearCore Controller.
+However, before using the motors, it is necessary to calibrate them.
+I did it in the software
+Also there is instruction how to set the Arduino connection: https://teknic.com/files/downloads/manual_install_instructions_arduino.pdf